-The Good Samaritan law, therefore, applies in your office if an emergency should arise for which the physician treats the individual with no fee.
-What is an “emergency” in that context?
-There is no rule defining “emergency” under the Act, but an appellate court last year referred to an “unforeseen, unexpected combination of circumstances presented which require the need for immediate action, assistance or relief”.
+The Good Samaritan law now can apply to both accidents and natural disasters, or even in your office if an emergency should arise for which the physician treats the individual with no fee.
+What is an “emergency” under this law?
+There is no rule defining “emergency” under the Act, but an appellate court referred to an “unforeseen, unexpected combination of circumstances presented which require the need for immediate action, assistance or relief”.
 Rivera v.
 Arana, 322 Ill.
 App.
 3d 641 (1st Dist.
 2001).
 The courts have indicated a liberal interpretation of what constitutes an emergency.
+Automobile accidents and natural disasters usually leave little room for interpretation, but office emergencies may not be as clear.
 More recent cases have discussed the issue of whether the doctor has charged or not charged a fee in good faith, i.e., whether the doctor’s decision to forego the fee was made for the purpose of invoking the liability exemption in the Good Samaritan law.
 Courts have ruled that this issue is to be determined on a case-by-case basis by a jury.

 The law applies to physician services in 1) an organized, community-based program providing medical care without charge to individuals unable to pay for it, and which care does not require the services of a hospital, or 2) a certified local health department program utilizing health professional of the Volunteer Medical Reserve Corps, providing medical care without charge to individuals unable to pay for it and which care does not include an overnight stay in a healthcare facility.